byllc/Resume/README.md

 ### Partner, Surplus Stock Exchange
 **May 2006 - August 2007**
 * Co-Founder:
-* Software Developer: Along with two senior developers we successfully built a system for distributing and categorizing millions of surplus tooling parts and machinery.
+* Senior Software Developer: Along with two senior developers we successfully built a system for distributing and categorizing millions of surplus tooling parts and machinery.
 The final product was a Ruby on Rails application with significant javascript and minor Flash components.

 ### Partner/CTO, Medical Records Online Inc
 **May 2005 - April 2006 **
 * Co-Founder: As the technical partner I was responsible for putting together a team of developers and managing the technical goals of the project.
+I was also responsible for being part of all business related decisions.
+* Successfully launched an online medical records solution in 8 months including ICD9/10,NDCD, and HL7 integrations as well as limited social network capabilities.

+### Graduate Teaching Assistant, State University of New York at Buffalo
+* Taught and mentored students in undergraduate level mathematics
+* Course assignments included All levels of Calculus, Differential and Partial Differential Equations, Linear Algebra and Numerical Analysis

 ### Owner (DBA) WCTS Consulting
 **May 2000 - May 2005**
-* Software and Hardware Troubleshooting
 * Network and Server administration: Provided Server administration for Linux, Windows and Novell platforms.
 * Corporate Training: Provided structured training and generated courseware for Office and Internet Applications
 * Software Development: Developed a PHP based content management system as well as the initial version of a patient management system for an occupational medical company also in PHP.
-I was often called to troubleshoot and fix software in many different technologies including Java, PHP, MS Access, Alpha 5
+I was often called to troubleshoot and fix software in many different technologies including Java, PHP, MS Access, Alpha 5 and Various other languages and frameworks.
+* Software and Hardware Troubleshooting.

 ### Technical Support/Corporate Trainer/Systems Administrator, User Friendly YCS
 **December 1998 - May 2000**
 * Corporate Training: Provided structured training classes in Office applications
 * Software and Hardware troubleshooting: PC Repair and System Building
 * Technical Support: End User customer support in person and via telephone

 ### End User Support, Softbank Services Group/Microsoft
 **1997**